tilde-nlp/robust_NMT/README.md

 # Robust Neural Machine Translation: Modeling Orthographic and Interpunctual Variation
 Repository contains code and evaluation data for experiments described in [Robust Neural Machine Translation: Modeling Orthographic and Interpunctual Variation](https://arxiv.org/abs/2009.05460)

-__The research has been supported by the European Regional Development Fund within the project “Multilingual Artificial Intelligence Based Human Computer Interaction” No. 1.1.1.1/18/A/148.__
 # Citation
 ```
 @inproceedings{Bergmanis2020,